littleWhiteDuck/SimpleHook/README_EN.md

     Boolean: trues, falses // Common in "true" and "false", but in this software, you need to add s after the boolean value.
 If you don't add s, it will be converted to a boolean value, which may cause the target application to crash
     null: nulls // Common in "null", but you need to add s after null in this software.
 If you don't add s, it will be converted to null, which may lead to a null pointer in the target application
     Empty string: the English word 'empty' or the Chinese character '空' (If you fill in the blanks directly, you will not be able to save the configuration.
 This is to prevent you from not filling in the modified value when you are using it, resulting in failure of normal Hook)
+    Special format (only for return values, not for parameter values):
+     {
+      "random": "abcdefgh123456789",
+      "length": 9,
+      "key": "key",
+      "updateTime": 100,
+      "defaultValue": ""
+     }
+     The above json format code introduction:
+       random: string, fill in which characters the random text consists of
+       length: an integer representing how long random text needs to be generated
+       key: string, unique identification code, can be filled in casually, but when multiple random return values are used in a software, different ones need to be filled in
+       updateTime: an integer representing how long to update the random text at intervals, in seconds, -1 means update every time
+       defaultValue: optional
   ````

 ### Specific hook mode